smaremanda/add-in-docs/how-to/create-better-add-ins-for-word-with-office-open-xml.md

 ## Using the same Office Open XML structure for different content types
 <a name="bk_UsingOOXMLForDifferentContent"> </a>

 Several types of rich content require only the .rels and document.xml components shown in the preceding example, including content controls, Office drawing shapes and text boxes, and tables (unless a style is applied to the table).
-In fact, you can reuse the same edited package parts and swap out just the **&lt;body&gt;** content in document.xml for the markup of your content.
+In fact, you can reuse the same edited package parts and swap out just the **body** content in document.xml for the markup of your content.

 To check out the Office Open XML markup for the examples of each of these content types shown earlier in Figures 5 through 8, explore the [Word-Add-in-Load-and-write-Open-XML](https://github.com/OfficeDev/Word-Add-in-Load-and-write-Open-XML) code sample referenced in the[Overview](../how-to/create-better-add-ins-for-word-with-office-open-xml.md#bk_Overview) section.